iamvenuannapureddy/DevOps-/Terraform/key-concepts.md

      - **`plan`**: Previews changes that will be applied.
      - **`apply`**: Applies the changes to the infrastructure.
      - **`destroy`**: Destroys the infrastructure defined in the code.
+     - **'validate'**: Checks whether the configuration is syntactically valid.
+     - **'fmt'**: Formats the code according to Terraform’s style conventions.

 ### 5. **Idempotency**
    - Terraform ensures that applying the same configuration multiple times results in the same infrastructure state (no unintended changes).